The-Fermits/natwest-forecasting/docs/architecture.md

 ## Security

-- ANTHROPIC_API_KEY: loaded from env var only, never logged or returned to client
+- GEMINI_API_KEY: loaded from env var only, never logged or returned to client
 - Upload files: written to `data/uploads/<uuid>.csv`, never persisted after session
 - CORS: restricted to FRONTEND_URL env var + localhost:3000
 - No database, no auth tokens, no persistent user data